EinarUeland/isar/README.md

 ISAR_MQTT_ENABLED = true
 ```

-The connection to the broker will be determined by the following configuration values which may all be overwritten
+The connection to the broker will be determined by the following configuration values specified in ```settings.env```
-through the environment.

 ```
 ISAR_MQTT_USERNAME